 About Deal Police Department

 Core values are the foundation of every Law Enforcement organization.
-They are the principles that all members accept and adhere to and which guide their conduct and actions throughout their careers.
+They are the principles that all members accept and adhere to and guide their conduct and actions throughout their careers.
 The core values of the Deal Police Department are:

 - Professionalism – In our actions